 Sufficient and necessary conditions for the uniqueness of $\boldsymbol{\nu,\mu}$ are given in \cite{kyparisis85}.
-The convergence of the primal-dual algorithm consisting of~(\ref{eq:dual-opt-h}) and~(\ref{eq:dual-opt-lambda}) is guaranteed if the original optimization problem is convex.
+The convergence of primal-dual algorithm consisting of~(\ref{eq:dual-opt-h}) and~(\ref{eq:dual-opt-lambda}) is guaranteed if the original optimization problem is convex.
 However, our problem is not convex.
-Nevertheless, in the following, we show that the duality gap is zero, hence~(\ref{eq:dual-opt-h}) and~(\ref{eq:dual-opt-lambda}) converge to the globally optimal solution.
+Nevertheless, we next show that the duality gap is zero, hence~(\ref{eq:dual-opt-h}) and~(\ref{eq:dual-opt-lambda}) converge to the globally optimal solution.
 To begin with, we introduce the following results

 \begin{theorem} \cite{tychogiorgos13} (Sufficient Condition).
 If the price based function $\boldsymbol h^*(\boldsymbol{\nu,\mu})$ is continuous at one or more of the optimal lagrange multiplier vectors $\boldsymbol \nu^*$ and $\boldsymbol \mu^*$, then the iterative algorithm consisting of~(\ref{eq:dual-opt-h}) and~(\ref{eq:dual-opt-lambda}) converges to the globally optimal solution. \end{theorem}